Amanda Asay

 Amanda Karlene Asay (May 16, 1988 – January 7, 2022) was a Canadian baseball and ice hockey player.
-She played on the Canada women's national baseball team from 2005 to 2021, and was its longest-serving member at the time of her death.
+She was on the Canada women's national baseball team from 2005 to 2021 and was its longest-serving member at the time of her death.
 She batted and threw right-handed, and played at catcher, first base, and starting pitcher.

 Asay joined the national team when she was 17 years old.
-She played in the World Cup one year later, where she was named to the all-tournament team as first baseman and won the national team's Most Valuable Player (MVP) award.
-She proceeded to compete in six more World Cup tournaments, earning two silver and two bronze medals in total.
-She was also part of the roster which secured a silver medal at the 2015 Pan American Games.
-At the 2016 World Cup, she played as a pitcher, won both her starts by pitching complete games, and was again bestowed the team MVP award.
+She played in the World Cup one year later, when she was named to the all-tournament team as first baseman and won the national team's Most Valuable Player (MVP) award.
+She competed in six more World Cup tournaments, earning two silver and three bronze medals.
+She was also part of the team that won a silver medal at the 2015 Pan American Games.
+At the 2016 World Cup, she played as a pitcher, won both her starts by pitching complete games, and again won the team MVP award.

+After Asay died in a skiing accident in 2022, Baseball Canada retired her jersey number in her honour at a memorial game.
+She was inducted into the BC Sports Hall of Fame and the Canadian Baseball Hall of Fame in 2024 and 2025, respectively.

-Early life
+Early life and education

-Asay was born in Prince George, British Columbia, on May 16, 1988.
-Her father, George, worked as a high school science teacher; her mother, Loris, was a nurse.
-Asay began playing baseball when she was five.
-She attended College Heights Secondary School in her hometown, where she graduated with honours.
+Born in Prince George, British Columbia on May 16, 1988, to parents Loris and George, Amanda Asay was raised with her brother, Brad.
+Her father worked as a high school science teacher; her mother was a nurse.
+Asay began playing baseball when she was five competing for Prince George East in Little League Baseball, a local boys baseball league, and the Prince George Knights rep team.
+In hockey, Asay developed her skills in the Northern Cougars female program before transferring to the boys Tier One House.

+Asay attended College Heights Secondary School in her hometown where she graduated with honours.
 She then studied at Brown University on an academic and hockey scholarship, graduating with a Bachelor of Science in 2010.
-Subsequently, she completed postgraduate studies at the University of British Columbia under the supervision of Suzanne Simard, obtaining a Master of Science in 2013, and a Doctor of Philosophy in forestry in 2020.
-Her research concentrated on kin selection and recognition in interior Douglas fir, as well as the involvement of mycorrhizal network in that interaction.
+She completed postgraduate studies at the University of British Columbia under the supervision of Suzanne Simard, obtaining a Master of Science in 2013 with a focus on forestry and a Doctor of Philosophy in forestry in 2020.
+Her research concentrated on kin selection and recognition in interior Douglas fir, as well as the involvement of mycorrhizal networks in that interaction.